john-emmanuel-work/sublytask/README.md

 The transcription loading bar fills up on a timer.

 The drop down filter menus are currently not functional.
 The filter method I initially used was flawed and so due to time constraints I've removed it for the time being.

+Given more time, I would also have liked to implement error handling for the fetch function and a set of tests.